MCCTeam/MCCTeam.github.io/source/guide/installation.md

 ssh -p 2233 root@142.26.73.14
 ```

-Once you've logged in you should see a linux prompt and a welcome message if there is one set by your provider.
+Once you've logged in you should see a Linux prompt and a welcome message if there is one set by your provider.

 ### Creating a new user